alessandrorepola/floss/docs/USAGE.md

 - **Formula Calculation**: Verify suspiciousness calculations
 - **Report Generation**: Confirm successful report creation

-This usage guide should help you effectively integrate PyFault into your Python development workflow.
+This usage guide should help you effectively integrate floss into your Python development workflow.
 Start with the basic examples and gradually adopt more advanced features as your needs grow.